In international commerce, the term “dangerous goods” is commonly used to describe hazardous materials.

 The non–Postal Service regulations that govern the air shipment of hazardous materials (dangerous goods) in international commerce are specified in the Technical Instructions for the Safe Transport of Dangerous Goods by Air of the International Civil Aviation Organization (ICAO).
 In 49 CFR, DOT recognizes ICAO requirements for the air transportation of hazardous materials.
 However, 49 CFR gives DOT the authority to regulate only the domestic transportation of hazardous materials.
 Generally, most air carriers follow the Dangerous Goods Regulations of the International Air Transport Association (IATA), and those regulations are slightly more restrictive than the ICAO rules.

-The Consumer Commodity, Mailable Limited Quantity, and ORM-D classifications are unique within domestic commerce in the United States and are not recognized in international commerce.
+The Limited Quantity air and Limited Quantity surface category is unique within domestic commerce and specific to the Postal Service networks.
+These categories are not recognized in international commerce.
 Hazardous materials under these classifications that are mailable in domestic mail are typically prohibited in international mail.

 Hazardous, restricted, or perishable materials mailed to, from, and between overseas military Post Offices are subject to the conditions of IMM 130, the standards in this publication, conditions prescribed by the Department of State international security policy, and conditions prescribed by the Department of Defense (DOD), as listed in Overseas Military/Diplomatic Mail in the Postal Bulletin.
 Also see DMM 703.2-4.